Everything you need to know about having a wedding on and off the beach.

 What if it rains?

-If your event is outdoors, it’s essential to have a backup plan organized so you are prepared for the possibility of bad weather.
-Many wedding venues have alternate locations that weddings can take place if it rains.
-If you are working with a venue, ask them about your options.
-If you are not working with a commercial venue, be sure to explore venue alternatives and make your own arrangements in case of inclement weather.
+If your event is outdoors, it’s essential to have a backup plan organized so you're prepared for the possibility of bad weather.
+Many wedding venues have alternate locations where weddings can occur if it rains.
+If you're working with a venue, ask them about your options.
+If you're not working with a commercial venue, be sure to explore venue alternatives and make your own arrangements in case of inclement weather.

 What are the closest airports to South Walton?